 Communicating to Employees.
 Managers are to inform employees of our Credit Union's commitment to a safe workplace, convey our policy to them, and encourage them to report potential problems.

 Recognizing Problems.
 Identifying workplace violence concerns as well as non-violent instances of bullying.
 With increasing reports of workplace violence and warnings not to ignore the signals of a potential incident, managers must balance workplace safety concerns with the rights of individuals.
 It is often difficult to decide if a particular statement or action constitutes a threat or creates a hostile working environment.
-Good judgment should always be exercised in making such determinations.
+Good judgment should always be exercised in making such determinations along with consultation with Human Resources, if necessary.
 Managers should immediately notify Senior Management and/or local law enforcement officials, as appropriate, for assistance in assessing threats and selecting courses of action.

 Suggestions.
 Provide suggestions as to how to best implement our commitment to workplace safety and make ongoing improvements.

-Implementing Policies.
+Implementing Programs.
 Ensure that workplace safety rules are implemented and that any related corrective actions are implemented immediately.

 PROHIBITED CONDUCT.
 Our Credit Union will not tolerate any form of workplace violence or threat of violence committed by employees or non-employees.
 Such prohibited behavior includes, but is not limited to: